 Welfare Island was renamed once again to Roosevelt Island in 1973, and during this time Renwick fell into ruin quickly even though it was deemed a historic landmark worthy of preserving.
 A preservation effort was attempted in 1975 under the direction of architect Giorgio Cavaglieri to help preserve the exterior facade, but no other attempts were made to save the building from collapse and decay.

 Only the gray gneiss and brick foundation remain; no roof, no inner walls, and barely any floors.
 Wooden timbers support the balconies from the 1975 preservation effort, as well as some rickety scaffolding inside the foyer.
 It is now behind a fence, and has been designated a national historic landmark.
 In 2009, Four Freedoms Park was built on the southern tip, and includes a $4.5 million stabilization plan for the hospital to open it to the public.

-More information can be found at Roosevelt Island Historical Society
+More information can be found at Roosevelt Island Historical Society.